Castelvetrano, near Trapani, epitomises history, beauty and culture.

-To fully appreciate the uniqueness of this town of over 30,000 inhabitants, let’s enter the old town which still retains a certain aristocratic character due to its early history, related to the Tagliavia family, the ancient lords of the city; we can feelan atmosphere of never fallen nobility.
+To fully appreciate the unique character of this town, let’s explore its historic centre, which still retains a certain aristocratic character due to its ancient history, to the Tagliavia family, the former lords of the town; an atmosphere of nobility that has never waned.

-Our walk continues with a visit to the main church, we recognize it for its beautiful sixteenth-century rose window.
-Inside, it has a wooden panel depicting the Madonna della Misericordia (Virgin of Mercy) and its central nave it is covered with paintings of effigies and musical instruments.
+Our walk continues with a visit to the Chiesa Madre, which we can recognise by its beautiful 16th-century rose window.
+Inside, the church contains a wooden panel depicting the Madonna della Misericordia, while the nave is covered with paintings of effigies, coats of arms and musical instruments.

-We leave the city, and we move towards the west until we reach the Byzantine Cuba of the Holy Trinity of Delia, a Byzantine-Norman masterpiece.
-The church is still well preserved, protected from the bad weather and from the ravages of time.
+Leaving the city, we move west to reach the Byzantine Cube of the Holy Trinity of Delia, still a masterpiece of Byzantine-Norman art.
+The cube is still well preserved, protected against the elements and the ravages of time.

-Like all the Byzantine cubes, the church is characterized by three external apses while, in the opposite side of the building, there are three doors: the side doors were reserved to men, the central one was for women who could only take part to the celebrations on the sidelines.
+Like all Byzantine cubes, the church is characterised by three external apses; while on the opposite side of the building, there are three doors, two lateral and one main door: the main door was reserved for men, the others for women who took part in the celebrations from the sidelines.

-Before leaving Castelvetrano, let’s taste the famous black bread made from Tumminia, a durum wheat flour, one of the oldest Sicilian grains.
+Before leaving Castelvetrano, we look out for the famous black bread, made from Tumminia durum wheat flour, one of Sicily’s ancient grains.